Can I Make A Diesel Claim?

 Which manufacturers can I make a diesel emissions claim against?

-At the moment you can only claim against Mercedes in the UK.
-However, many vehicles were also affected by the initial scandal including Volkswagen, BMW, Vauxhall, Ford, Citroen, Peugeot, Renault, Nissan, Skoda, Jaguar, Volvo, Hyundai, and Land Rover.
+At the moment you can only claim against Mercedes, BMW and Vauxhall.
+However, many vehicles were also affected by the initial scandal including Volkswagen, Ford, Fiat, Citroen, Peugeot, Renault, Nissan, Skoda, Jaguar, Volvo, Hyundai, and Land Rover.
 Some of these claims may open up in the near future.